Veriqloud/ubqc_squidasm/README.md

 - Characteristic to SquidASM.
 File for simulation control: Yields the possibility to run the simulation N times and infer about the statistical likelyhood of success.
 Configure this file to change the number of runs as well as the output.
 Configuration file is also chosen here.

 #### 2.9 benchmarking.py
 - Used to estimate the security of the protocol.
+Can also be found as a jupyter notebook in the folder jupyter-notebook.
 See section 7 for further information.

 #### 2.10 test_circuits
 - Includes visualizations and detailed information about the test circuits the compiler was tested upon, as well as the statistical results